In this Article

 - Always remember that tea contains caffeine, even if it is ginger tea, so limit your intake.

-- Stick to 2-3 cups at the most per day.
-Too much of ginger tea may get your as well as your little one’s stomach bloated and gassy.
+- Stick to 2-3 cups per day.
+Too much of ginger tea may make your and your little one’s stomach bloated and gassy.